 “Because of the effectiveness of the tool, the audience might not even have noticed that the speakers were all from different parts of the world,” says Dr. Sawadsri.

-Viz Arc was used to both control the VR/AR graphics and fine tune the Fusion Keyer, with the intelligence of Fusion Keyer enabling the operator to do some fast fine tuning even just in a few minutes while the team was changing the set.
+Viz Arc was used to both control the VR/AR graphics and fine tune the Precision Keyer, with the intelligence of Precision Keyer enabling the operator to do some fast fine tuning even just in a few minutes while the team was changing the set.

 Viz Vectar Plus’ built-in software-based audio mixer, meanwhile, looked after the audio workflow.
 Any participant who joined the Zoom call externally automatically got audio mix-minus, but the team also had two wireless mics on hand in the live studio as well.